Christmas Credit Control Guide for 2022

-Unless you are proactive in getting on top of your credit control process and communicating with your debtors, you could find your outstanding invoices falling to the bottom of their priorities – putting you back to square one on getting paid.
+Communicating with your debtors to find out why your invoices keep falling to the bottom of their priorities will put you back to square one on getting paid.

 It’s wise to bring this up with your clients and to suggest alternative dates or processes to get payments made early to sidestep any potential disruption for mutual benefit.

-Chasing debtors for overdue payments is even more disruptive to your business than usual leading up to Christmas, as you may have staff on annual leave or offices closed entirely.
+Chasing clients for overdue payment and unpaid invoices can be more disruptive to your business than usual leading up to the festive period, as you may have staff on annual leave or offices closed entirely.

 Our professional, ethical approach gets great results whilst protecting your client relationship.

 In the unlikely event that your debt recovery case should require legal action, this can be transferred to our sister company, DCB Legal.